Berlin Spy Museum: Bulgarian Umbrella

 Georgi Markov was a Bulgarian writer and critic of communism.
-On the 7th of September, 1978 the author believed he was shot with poison in London by a man with an umbrella who was associated with the KGB.
+On 7 September 1978 the author believed he was shot with poison in London by a man with an umbrella who was associated with the KGB.
 In hospital doctors found a small metallic pellet containing the poison ‘ricin’ in Markov's right thigh which was the cause of his death.
 However, following further research it was discovered that Markov was not killed via the ‘Bulgarian umbrella’ but the poison was injected into him via a smaller murder weapon.
 A reconstruction of this killer umbrella is displayed at the Berlin Spy Museum.
 This event caused a climax in the secret intelligence operations during the Cold War, with the ‘Bulgarian Umbrella’ turning into a "synonym for cold-blooded, well-organized, and deadly operations, particularly those associated with socialist state security services".

 Odour capture

 The odour capture was a technique to capture and trace individuals via their smell.
-This technique was used by the Stasi during the Cold War as an investigative tool to establish an opponents identity.
+This technique was used by the Stasi during the Cold War as an investigative tool to establish an opponent's identity.
 One of these odour jar artefacts is on display in the Berlin Spy Museum.
-The odour jars are often labelled with information such as GK (the abbreviation for Geruchskonserve meaning “odour sample”), the date and time the sample was taken and the name of the person it belongs.
+The odour jars are often labelled with information such as GK (the abbreviation for Geruchskonserve meaning "odour sample"), the date and time the sample was taken and the name of the person it belongs.
 In 1979 the Stasi began to archive hundreds of "suspected political dissidents" smells through collecting their odours on materials such as clothing and storing them in air-tight jars.
 The Stasi eventually built an extensive scent archives in the belief that individual's odours could be preserved and that trained canine noses could detect them.
 Odours were captured in a number of ways by the Stasi, for example from the cars or houses of suspected individuals, or from crime scenes.